 However, everyone who has been to KaDeWe knows that you are not limited to the menu of the respective bar.
 Theoretically, you can get something from any other bar and special beverage requests are met if possible.

 The special atmosphere at KaDeWe and the many possibilities make a visit to the New Burger Bar very interesting.
-Nevertheless the vegan burger didn’t really convince me 100%.
-From earlier visits I know, however, that the burgers are basically fantastic.
+The vegan burger has improved over time and can now keep up with the rest.
+All the burgers at New Burger Bar are really great.
 I find it hard to eat them with your hands because they are just too big.
 It’s definitely fun to sit at the New Burger Bar, have a nice burger and watch people.